lakikishorsubba/CreatingFriend/README.md

-# CreatingFriend
+# CreatingFriend App
-Working on simple friend application for learning ROR.
+This is a Rails Friends app project.